 Data mining is a technique that allows us to obtain patterns or models from the collected data.
-It aims to extract meaningful information from huge chunks of datasets using data mining techniques and data mining algorithms, and use them in decision-making.
-Below are some of the most popular data mining algorithms used by data scientists and data miners.
+It aims to extract meaningful information from huge chunks of datasets using data mining techniques and data mining algorithms and use them in decision-making.
+In this blog, we have listed some of the most popular data mining algorithms used by data scientists and data miners.

 Read more about data mining

 As the name suggests, a decision tree is a sequence of decisions organized hierarchically, exactly like the branches of a tree.
 Those algorithms accept both numerical and categorical data.
-Decision trees algorithm is frequently applied for classification, grouping, and forecasting tasks.
+The decision trees algorithm is frequently applied for classification, grouping, and forecasting tasks.
 If they predict categories, they are often called classification trees.
-If they are numerical and are intended to be predicted, they are called regression trees.
+They are called regression trees if they are numerical and intended to be predicted.

 The Apriori Algorithm is an iterative approach mainly used in the frequent mining of data sets until the most frequent set of items is achieved.
 It involves two steps, namely ‘join’ and ‘prune’ to reduce search space.
 It is an iterative approach to discovering the most frequent itemsets.
 The algorithm is a sequence of steps to dig in and find the most frequent set of elements in the given database.

 Artificial Neural Networks